-Share this with anyone you know who is a matcha drinker.
-It could save their health!
+Share this with anyone you know who is a matcha lover!

-A word about price: Quality matcha is a premium product.
-Because of the way leaves are grown, shaded, harvested and processed, the quality of the matcha will be reflected in the price.
+A word about price: quality matcha is a premium product.
+Because of the way leaves are grown, shaded, harvested and processed, the quality of the matcha is usually reflected in a higher price point.
 A high quality matcha can only be harvested once a year!
 So if you find matcha for cheap, it’s probably because the leaves are of a lesser quality and weren’t properly processed — which means far fewer health benefits.

-Just because a matcha is labeled as ‘ceremonial grade’ doesn’t necessarily mean it’s the healthiest matcha for you.
-There are no clearly defined standards or guidelines for what constitutes ‘ceremonial grade.’
-Even more surprising to a lot of people is that the highest quality ceremonial grade matcha is never organic.
+Just because a matcha is labeled as “ceremonial grade” doesn’t necessarily mean it’s the healthiest matcha.
+There are no clearly defined standards or guidelines for what constitutes “ceremonial grade.”
+Even more surprising to a lot of people is that ceremonial grade matcha is rarely organic.

-That’s right – the most expensive ceremonial matchas on the market come from conventionally grown tea plants using chemical fertilizers and pesticides, albeit in controlled amounts.
+That’s right – many of the most expensive ceremonial matchas on the market come from conventionally grown tea plants using chemical fertilizers and pesticides.

-Schools for traditional tea ceremony in Japan do not prioritize organic farming methods or other innovations.
-Their mandate is to rigorously uphold tradition and the individuals who head these institutions are typically chosen based on seniority.
-Not an ideal context for challenging the health risks of conventional matcha.
+Plus, schools for traditional tea ceremony in Japan do not prioritize organic farming methods or other innovations.
+Their mandate is to uphold tradition with great rigor and the individuals who head these institutions are typically chosen based on seniority.
+Not the ideal context for challenging the health risks of conventional matcha, a predominantly millennial preoccupation.

-What is more important to traditional tea ceremony is that matcha has a brilliant color with umami flavor and is finely ground to produce small sized foam bubbles.
+What is more important to traditional tea ceremony than organic matcha is that the matcha has a brilliant color with umami flavor and is finely ground to produce small sized foam bubbles.

-So if you care about drinking tea for health benefits that is free of pesticides, expensive ceremonial grade matcha is not always the best fit.
+So if you drink tea for its health benefits and want to avoid pesticides, many expensive ceremonial grade matchas are not the best choice.

-There are two distinct ways of preparing matcha.
-The first, “usucha,” is a weaker and standard way of drinking it.
+While matcha lattes, smoothies, and even ice cream have become popular amidst the recent matcha craze, traditional pure matcha is prepared one of two ways: The first, “usucha,” is a weaker and standard way of drinking it.
 The second, “koicha,” is a thick and strong version prepared especially for tea ceremony.

 From here, both types of matcha are whisked in the same manner.
-This is traditionally done with a chasen, a bamboo whisk.
+Whisking matcha is traditionally done with a chasen, a bamboo whisk.
 You start by slowly running the whisk along the bottom of the bowl to pick up the powder.
 Then quickly whisk only the upper half of the bowl, never touching the bottom.
 In order to achieve the ideal matcha foam, you don’t want to whisk in a circular motion.
-Instead, move the whisk around the bowl in a “W” motion using the tip of the whisk bristles until you’ve created a nice frothy lather.
+Instead, move the whisk around the bowl in a “W” motion until you’ve created a nice frothy lather.

 For the best flavor, you want to enjoy your bowl of matcha within about 3 minutes.
 Any longer than that and the froth will disappear and the matcha powder will start to collect at the bottom of the bowl.

-Due to its caffeine content, matcha is ideally consumed in the morning or afternoon.
-According to Chinese medicine, matcha is considered to be a cooling food.
+Due to its caffeine content, matcha is ideally consumed in the morning or early afternoon.
+According to Chinese herbalism, matcha is considered to be a cooling food.
 (Compare this to ginger, which is warming.)
 This means that people with sensitive stomachs might experience discomfort when drinking matcha on an empty stomach.
-If you are one of these people, just make sure you wait until after you’ve had breakfast or lunch to drink your matcha!
+If you are one of these people, just make sure you wait to drink your matcha until after you’ve had breakfast or in the afternoon.

-Matcha comes from the same plant that originates all green and black teas: the camellia sinensis bush.
+Matcha comes from the same plant that originates all green and black teas: the Camellia Sinensis bush.
 The highest grade matcha comes only from plants grown in Japan.
-One reason for this is that Japanese farmers have been cultivating tea leaves for matcha for over 900 years, preserving and refining their techniques and breeds or cultivars over time.
+One reason for this is that Japanese farmers have been cultivating tea leaves for matcha for over 900 years, often preserving the knowledge strictly through family lineage.

 Matcha is only cultivated in a few specific regions of Japan, believed to be ideal in temperature and precipitation for the plants to flourish.
 There are three main regions recognized for their ability to produce matcha.

-Historically, matcha connoisseurs have long believed that the best matcha comes specifically from Uji.
+Historically, matcha connoisseurs have long believed that the best matcha comes specifically from Uji, Japan.
 Uji is near Kyoto, which was an old capital of Japan.

 Kirishima is in the southernmost tip of Japan, also home to Japan’s first national park.
 Also a newer entrant into the making of matcha, this region has recently become more sought after, because it is the area of Japan that is the furthest from industrial pollution and radioactivity.

-While enthusiasm for matcha is palpable, this fascinating genre of green tea really does deliver its potent punch of active ingredients like l-theanine, chlorophyll and catechins as well as a delightful drinking experience amidst a rich cultural backdrop.
+While enthusiasm for matcha is palpable, this fascinating genre of green tea really does deliver its punch of ingredients like l-theanine, chlorophyll, and catechins as well as a delightful drinking experience and rich cultural backdrop.

-As with all medicinal plants, your health will benefit most from consuming a pure source of matcha free from environmental toxins.
-In addition, a diversity of plant polyphenols including flavonols in black tea, catechins in green tea and the panoply of active ingredients in herbal teas forms the foundation for incredible health.
+As with all herbal plants, your health will benefit most from consuming a pure source of matcha free from environmental toxins.
+In addition, a diversity of plant polyphenols (including flavonols in black tea, catechins in green tea and the panoply of active ingredients in herbal teas) is the foundation for incredible health.